 Some points to be remembered for HIPAA compliant cloud computing:

-- The cloud need not really be sky high for healthcare organizations, as long as the service provider enters a SLA or Service Level Agreement, which covers HIPAA compliance.
+- The cloud need not really be sky-high for healthcare organizations, as long as the service provider enters an SLA or Service Level Agreement, which covers HIPAA compliance.

 - Service providers will need to perform all the necessary due diligence to ensure compliance during migration and after.
 It is their responsibility to ensure that the cloud has been assessed against the HIPAA Security Rule and data is safe and secure.

 - When implementing solutions, service providers should ensure system-wide firewalls which will cover software, hardware, and web apps, for HIPAA compliance.